-The Company is exposed to foreign currency risk to the extent that there is a mismatch between the currencies in which purchases are denominated and the functional currency of the company.
-The functional currency of the Company is Indian Rupees.
+The Company is exposed to foreign currency risk to the extent that there is a mismatch between the currencies in which purchases are denominated and the functional currency of the company is Indian Rupees.
 The Company is primarily exposed to foreign currency fluctuation between the USD and Indian Rupees.